Pierre-Alexandre Monsigny: Biography

 It is during this same year of 1768 that the composer purchased the post of maître d'hôtel in the service of the great courtier Louis Philippe I, Duke of Orléans.
 A place in the entourage of this patron proved favorable to Monsigny's inspiration.
 Michel-Jean Sedaine submitted his libretto, Le déserteur, for which he composed his most successful score.
 Yet Le faucon, created in 1771 was a failure.
 On 17 August 1775, La belle Arsène caused controversy among critics.

 In 1777, following the success of Félix, ou L'enfant trouvé, Monsigny stopped composing.
 At the beginning of 1784, he married Amélie de Villemagne, with whom he lived peacefully until 1789.
 The French Revolution and The Terror deprived them of all their material existence.
 The musician and his family sank into deep misery and oblivion for a few years.
 Hearing of the composer's state of poverty, the members of the Opéra-Comique gave him a pension of 2400 pounds, in order to prove their gratitude to one of the founders of their theater.

 The years of adversity came to an end and Monsigny reached once again his deserved success.
 He became inspector of teaching at the Conservatoire de Musique de Paris.
 In 1804, he received the title of Chevalier de la Légion d'honneur.
-In 1813, he succeeded Grétry at the Institute.
-Total blindness afflicted his last years.
+In 1813, he succeeded Grétry at the institute.
+He was totally blind during his last years.
 Monsigny died in Paris.